logoassistant-ui

 useAssistantEvent

 Subscribe to events with automatic cleanup on unmount.
+This hook is perfect for reacting to user interactions, system events, or integrating with external analytics.

-// Listen to current scope events
+// Listen to current scope events (most common)

-useAssistantEvent("composer.send", (e) => {
+useAssistantEvent("composer.send", (event) => {

 });

-// Listen to all events of a type
+// Listen to all events of a type across all scopes

-useAssistantEvent({ event: "composer.send", scope: "*" }, (e) => {
+useAssistantEvent({ event: "composer.send", scope: "*" }, (event) => {

 });